Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Conclusions

 In this paper we have considered the problem of how to construct a portfolio that is designed to outperform a given market index, whilst having regard to the proportion of the portfolio invested in distinct market sectors (asset subsets).

 We presented a new approach, subset SSD, for the problem.
 Subset SSD explicitly takes into account the performance of an index for each sector as well as the performance of the market index.
 In our approach portfolios associated with each sector are treated in a SSD manner so that we actively try to find sector portfolios that SSD dominate their respective sector indices.
-The proportion of the overall portfolio invested in each sector is not pre-specified, rather it is decided via optimisation, namely via the numeric solution of a multivariate second-order stochastic dominance problem.

 Computational results were given for our subset SSD approach as applied to the S\&P~500 over the period $3^{\text{rd}}$ October 2018 to $29^{\text{th}}$ December 2023, with this data being made publicly available for the benefit of future researchers.
 Our subset SSD approach requires the solution of a multivariate second-order stochastic dominance problem, but for the data we considered the computation time for this was negligible.